xcat2/confluent-docs/docs/ibinstallconfluentsle152.md

 permalink: /documentation/ibinstallconfluentsle152.html
 ---

-### Pelease refer to the following link for the confluent OS deployment process:
+### Please refer to the following link for the confluent OS deployment process:

 [Preparing for Operating System Deployment](http://taurus.labs.lenovo.com/users/documentation/confluentosdeploy.html)

-## The confluent deployment process for installing over InfiniBand requires the following modifications
+### The confluent deployment process for installing over InfiniBand requires the following modifications:

-### Net config fixup postscript
+#### Net config fixup postscript

 InfiniBand network configuration does not work as expected out of the box.
 If not installing Mellanox OFED, the following is an example of a postscript that can be added to correct that behavior: